siberianfox/g2wiki/Connecting-to-TinyG.md

 ### OSX
 OSX you have everything you need.
 The drivers will install automatically.

-###
+###Windows
-Windows use this [G2 Windows Driver](https://raw.githubusercontent.com/synthetos/g2/edge/TinyGv2.inf) to download the inf file.  **Besure to "right click save as** when downloading.
+Windows users need download an INF file in order to use g2.
+Use this [G2 Windows Driver](https://raw.githubusercontent.com/synthetos/g2/edge/TinyGv2.inf) to download the inf file.  **Besure to "right click save as** when downloading.

 ## Connecting